JacobsFarm/OpenAgLoadMonitor/README.md

     Navigate to http://192.168.x.x:5000 in your browser.

-    Connecto to http://192.168.x.x:5000/video_feed_ocr #for seeing what the feedmonitor camera sees Connecto to http://192.168.x.x:5000/video_feed_bak #for seeing what the feedmonitor camera sees without the Yolo prediction
+    Connecto to http://192.168.x.x:5000/video_feed_ocr #for seeing what the feedmonitor camera sees Connecto to http://192.168.x.x:5000/video_feed_1 #for seeing what the feedmonitor camera sees without the Yolo prediction Connecto to http://192.168.x.x:5000/video_feed_2 #for seeing what the feedmonitor camera sees without the Yolo prediction
 ```
 ---